alexclassroom/connect-polylang-elementor/README.md

 #### 📍 Template translation and show in the correct language
 Create translations for your Elementor templates especially for header, footer or archive templates with [**Elementor Pro Theme Builder**](https://be.elementor.com/visit/?bta=61741&brand=elementor&utm_campaign=github) *(affiliated link)*.

+* Automatically selects the correct translation for ["Template Widget"](https://elementor.com/help/template-widget-pro/).
-It also works and selects the correct translation when using the `[elementor-template]` shortcode.
+* Automatically selects the correct translation for `[elementor-template id="1234"]` shortcodes.
+* Allow Elementor Kit translation for different settings for each language.

 #### 🔄 Language Switcher
 A native Elementor Widget to easily build a nice and fully customizable language switcher: